-Evaluation of the library, library resources and the cooperative arrangements for resources and services shall be the responsibility of the Vice President of Instruction with assistance from the Director of the Library and the Learning Resource Committee.
+Evaluation of Institutional Research shall be the responsibility of the President, with the assistance of the Executive Vice President of Academic & Student Affairs and Institutional Effectiveness Committee.
+Evaluation of the library, library resources and the cooperative arrangements for resources and services shall be the responsibility of the Vice President of Academic Affairs with assistance from the Director of the Library and the Learning Resource Committee.

-PROGRAM EVALUATION - WORK FORCE EDUCATION PROGRAMS
+PROGRAM EVALUATION - WORK FORCE EDUCATION PROGRAMS 5670